mincer-ray/YAROOA/README.md

 - Get tile map functional
 - Create basic tile sheet
 - Make a decent tile map for first level and to write rest of game with

-**Day 2**: Focus on learning `Matter.js` for object physics.
-Implement moveable object for player and apply physics to player object.
-Add a timer:

-- Make the platform tile in the map solid
-- Give the player controls
-- Use `Matter.js` to create interesting gravity
-- Add timer to the stage

-**Day 3**: Add stationary collectible objects.
-Add Win condition.
-Add better assets.
-Add more levels.
-Add falling hazard objects if time allows:

-- Make collectible objects
-- Make level exit
-- Make level exit inactive unless all collectibles are picked up
-- Make game lose if timer hits 0
-- Add next level if won
-- Add levels by creating more tile maps
-- Different gravity for different levels would be neat